 Bronze Age urn burial from Wales

-Rolly, a sly-humored, and rather harmlessly cynical acquaintance from the Boot disappeared for awhile.
+Robin, a sly-humored, and rather harmlessly cynical acquaintance from the Boot disappeared for awhile.
 Was he sick.
 He came back.
 Looked fine.
 No questions asked, no information given.
 He was gone again, and his sleek all-leather presence was an obvious blank space, and his sometime boyfriend/buddy, a hugely muscled, super-endowed leather number with a habitual sneer, also vanished.
-Rolly had gone into a coma his best friend (and former lover) Henning told me.
-He sat beside his hospital bed every night for fifteen weeks until Rolly died.
-One evening, shortly before Rolly's death, the "boyfriend" appeared - not in leather but in the brown robes of a Franciscan priest (!), gave Rolly the last rites of the Catholic church, left and was never seen uptown by anyone again.
+Robin had gone into a coma his best friend (and former lover) Henning told me.
+He sat beside his hospital bed every night for fifteen weeks until Robin died.
+One evening, shortly before Robin's death, the "boyfriend" appeared - not in leather but in the brown robes of a Franciscan priest (!), gave Robin the last rites of the Catholic church, left and was never seen uptown by anyone again.

 We decided we would scatter him in the sea instead.